 This handy trick helps prevent them from breaking while being transported, so long as you’re careful transporting the box.
 Just make sure they’ve all got a divider of some sort (this can be a handy use for your pillowcases).

-Save money by wrapping your breakable kitchenware in clean clothes.
+Save money by wrapping breakable kitchenware and home accessories in clean clothes.

-This will save you money on both boxes and bubble wrap.
-You can even stuff your clean socks in glasses to keep them safe!
+This will save you money on both moving boxes and packaging supplies such as bubble wrap.
+You can even keep your glasses safe by stuffing them with socks!

 Defrost your fridge early.

-Most people don’t realise how messy defrosting your refrigerator is.
-Make sure to dispose of your perishables and defrost your refrigerator multiple days before the move, so you have ample time to clean up the wet mess it can make.
+Most people don’t realise how messy defrosting your refrigerator can be.
+Make sure to dispose of your perishables and defrost your refrigerator several days before the move, so you have ample time to clean up the wet mess it can make.
+While we’re on the subject of cleaning, if it’s within your budget, you might consider hiring domestic cleaners to make your job a whole lot easier.

 Cling wrap your hung clothes.